 How Do You Value the Patient Experience?

 For me, my patients are family.
 They are going to know about me and my kids and I will about their kids and their goals.
 In order to get the best outcome for you individually, we must know who you are.
 That is how we recommend our treatments by knowing what works for you in your life, not just some recipe or cookbook answer out of a book.

 What is One of Your Greatest Success Stories?

-From the professional football or soccer player down to even the little kids, anytime someone can get back into a sport, the gym or back to work, that is a great success story.
+From professional football or soccer players down to even the little kids, anytime someone can get back into a sport, the gym, or back to work, that is a great success story.
 I like to think we have 35-40 of them a day!

-Why do you love work with the United States Women's Soccer Federation?
+Why do you love working with the United States Women's Soccer Federation?

 Soccer makes me want to do more with my life.
 It is inspiring to be around people who expect greatness and demand it of themselves.
 It is a privilege to watch and take care of athletes at that level.
 It has opened a whole new world for me.
 I have traveled to countries I never thought I would travel to, and it has just been such a great opportunity that I am thankful to God for.